Spring Split playoff games, dates and times

 He League of Legends European does not rest.
 And now it’s time to put an end to it LEC spring split 2023 with the celebration of a playoffs that begin this April 17th and that they will only be able to defend the four teams that have shown the merits of getting here.

 Some playoffs that will grant second place in the LEC for MSI and a berth in the season finals, which will decide the true champion of the LEC 2023.
-And that in this spring split they will be played between Team Vitality and Team BDS from the side with the advantage, after winning their two group matches; while the Astralis-MAD Lions and KOI-G2 Esports qualifiers will start from the loser bracket.
+And that in this spring split they will be played between Team Vitality and Team BDS from the side with the advantage, after winning their two group matches; while MAD Lions and G2 Esports will start from the loser bracket.

-Some groups from which both Fnatic and SK Gaming were left out, for which their spring split has already ended, as happened to Team Heretics and exceL when they finished last in the regular phase.
+Some groups from which both Fnatic and SK Gaming were left out, as well as Fnatic and KOI, for which their spring split has already ended, as happened to Team Heretics and exceL when they finished last in the regular phase.
 Focused on the next summer split and getting the season on track, for which they are still on time with the new format.

 LEC Playoffs Matches, Dates and Times – Spring Split